binh1298/slide-event-loop/slides.md

 <br/>

-**Event loop** is a **design pattern** that the run-time environment provide the implementation for us (and the engine) to use to give the illusion of multi-threading. <br/> It does it by using the call stack, event queue and run-time API ~~, and probably more but I'm not aware of them (yet)~~
+**Event loop** is a **design pattern** or a piece of program that the run-time environment provides for us (and the engine) to use to give **the illusion of multi-threading when executing Javascript code**. <br/> It does it by using the call stack, event queue and run-time API ~~, and probably more but I'm not aware of them (yet)~~

 <br/>

-Please don't hesitate if you have any questions
+Please don't hesitate to ask if you have any questions
 ---

 # Acknowledgement